Use your skills and earn money with your work

 I think a lot of other works are better than mine from the point of view of the 3D design, but cad drawing ,woodworking, and make toys for my children are three of my best passions.
 This challenge was "lasercut" around me and I'm very happy that my work was chosen as the winner.

-Hardi Meybaum 6 months ago
+Hardi Meybaum over 12 years ago

 Congrats to all the winners.
 Can't wait to actually manufacture some of these projects.